tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 IANA is requested to create an entry, ech_required(121) in the existing registry for Alerts (defined in {{!RFC8446}}), with the "DTLS-OK" column set to "Y".

+## Update of the Service Parameter Keys (SvcParamKeys) Registry {#svcb}

+IANA is requested to add the following entry to the Service Parameter Keys
+registry:

+- Number: 5
+- Name: ech
+- Meaning: TLS Encrypted Client Hello
+- Format Reference: ECHConfigList, as defined in {{ech-configuration}}
+  of this document
+- Change controller: IETF
+- Reference: This document

 # ECHConfig Extension Guidance {#config-extensions-guidance}